 How can I work out my due date?

-As a rule, we usually say you’re ovulating around two weeks after the first day of your last period.
-Your egg will ususally be fertilised around 24-36 hours after ovulation.
-To read more about how to work out how many weeks pregnant you really are, we’ve written this handy guide on pregnancy math here.
+As a rule, you’re ovulating around two weeks after the first day of your last period.
+Your egg will usually be fertilised around 24-36 hours after ovulation.
+To read more about how to work out how many weeks pregnant you really are, we’ve written this handy guide on pregnancy maths.